 In 2010, it was renamed Information and Communications Technology Center as in included the management of the University's communication networks in its functions.

 At present, it continues to expand on its original plan for automation, with major student and faculty processes as the priority.
 The expansion of IT infrastructure and hardware for intranet fiber connection, installation of computer laboratories, and regular upgrading of internet bandwidth and workstations has been accomplished ahead of schedule due to aggressive efforts and increasing demand.
-IT training and technical support are continously given to ICT's developing teams to ensure that the center's IT specialists are kept up to date and that skills and other resources are optimized.
+IT training and technical support are continuously given to ICT's developing teams to ensure that the center's IT specialists are kept up to date and that skills and other resources are optimized.